-Exchange rate risk is controlled as from an internal hedge limit, which is in the range of 95 percent and 105 percent with respect to the Fund's exchange position in foreign currency.
+Exchange rate risk is controlled as of an internal hedge limit, which is in the range of 95 percent and 105 percent with respect to the Fund's exchange position in foreign currency.
 The Fund also has an internal limit on the value at risk of the global position equal to 0.75 percent of its effective equity.

 The Fund monitors the foreign exchange risk through the internal hedge limit on the accounting foreign currency position.
 Maximum losses from adverse exchange rate movements are calculated using an internal value-at-risk model.
 In addition, the Fund uses the regulatory model and its methodological notes to measure these maximum expected losses.
-(The methodology of the internal model is detailed in the Fund's Internal Manual).

-The results of the regulatory and internal value-at-risk model (at 99 percent confidence and with a 10-day settlement period) are shown below.
+The results of the regulatory and internal value-at-risk model (at 99 percent confidence and with a 10-day settlement period) are shown below:

-In thousands of Soles 03.31.2021 12.31 .2021
+In thousands of Soles Septem September 2021 per 2021

-Internal Model 1,904 0.06% 2,849 0.01%
+Internal model 6,566 0.19% 2,849 0.01%

-Global Position 3,286 0.10% 7,308 0.22%
+Global Position 7,269 0.21% 7,308 0.22%

-() On June 1, 2018, the Regulation for Market Risk Management, approved by SBS Resolution No. 4906-2017, which amended the Accounting Manual with respect to Annex 9 "Affected Positions at Risk", replacing it with new Annex 9 "Results of Market Risk Measurement Models".
+(\) On June 1, 2018, the Regulation for Market Risk Management, approved by SBS Resolution No. 4906-2017, which amended the Accounting Manual with respect to Annex 9.
+"Affected Positions at Risk Exchange", came into force, replacing it with new Annex 9 "Results of Market Risk Measurement Models".